-There are also potential legal ramifications of not paying your employees on time that could result in penalties, fines, and a damaged employee-employer relationship.
+Not to mention the potential legal ramifications of not paying your employees on time that could result in penalties, fines, and a damaged employee-employer relationship.
 These are issues that can be easily avoided by sticking to a strict pay period schedule.

 Employees have the right to file a claim to their state employment agency.
 This often results in an investigation of the business.
-The outcome of the research can lead to a lawsuit against the employer or possible forfeiture of their business license.
+The outcome of the investigation can lead to a lawsuit against the employer or possible forfeiture of their business license.
 Not only will the business owner need to pay the employee the back owed amount but they will also likely end up paying fines and penalties as well.

 If, even with payroll services and software, you find yourself in a situation where you are unable to pay your employees on time, the first thing you should do is examine your business model and determine where other costs can be cut.
-Just remember that your employees are your most important asset, so it is essential to keep them happy by paying them for the work they have done.
+Touching employee pay cards is a messy situation that is best avoided for your benefit as well as theirs.

-More Productive Employees
+Proper Payment Leads to More Productive Employees

 By paying employees on time consistently, you are essentially saying that you appreciate their contribution to the workplace and want them to remain employee at your business.
 This, in turn, will make employees want to stay in their jobs long-term.
 It also keeps you from getting in trouble for violating employment law.

 When your employees are not paid on time, they are more likely to quit and find another employer.
 The resulting cost of that employee leaving due to not being paid ends up being far greater than merely paying the employee in the first place.
 Below are just some of the costs to consider if you were to lose an employee and have to find another to replace them.